David-RB17/Politeness-Classifier/README.md

 The goal is to build an NLP classifier that understands the formality and tone of Japanese sentences.
 This involves:

 - Collecting and annotating a custom dataset from Japanese subtitles, dialogues, or transcripts
-- Preprocessing Japanese text using tokenizers like MeCab, SudachiPy, or Fugashi
+- Preprocessing Japanese text using a MeCab-based tokenizer (`fugashi`) compatible with BERT
-- Training a classification model (starting with BERT for Japanese)
+- Training a classification model (starting with `cl-tohoku/bert-base-japanese`)
 - Evaluating the model’s ability to distinguish between **formal** (敬語・丁寧語) and **informal** (ため口・カジュアル) language

 ---